 One of them was perceived as more aggressive and described as a tall, strong and bald man, but not considered a higher-ranked officer.
 The policemen asked the group for their money and their phones.
 They searched the phones for the route the group had followed and subsequently broke the phones.
 They also searched the three men.
-When they found a Qur’an on one of the minors, the tall policeman started screaming “What is this?“, beat the owner, then threw the Qur’an on the ground, stump on it and finally threw it in the river.
+When they found a Qur’an on one of the minors, the tall policeman started screaming: “What is this?”
+He then beat the owner, threw the Qur’an on the ground, stamped on it and finally threw it into the river.

 After the beating, a white van with “POLICIJA” written in dark-blue letters on its sides arrived and four other policemen took charge of the group.
 They were wearing blue shirts and dark-blue trousers.
 The group was told to enter their van.
 After approximately 70 minutes of driving, the tall, bald policeman made the van stop, opened the back door and asked the group for their money again.
 This person followed the van until the border with Bosnia which they reached fifteen minutes later.